Archaeaspinus

-Archaeaspinus fedonkini is an extinct proarticulatan organism from the Late Ediacaran period.
+Archaeaspinus fedonkini is an extinct proarticulate from the Late Ediacaran period.

 Background

 Archaeaspinus was discovered in Zimnii Bereg, the Winter Coast of the White Sea in Russia, by A. Yu.
 Ivantsov in 2001.
 Since then, numerous additional fossils have been attributed to the genus, mostly from that same type locality, but a small number from Flinders Ranges in South Australia as well.

 Originally called Archaeaspis—a name already applied to a redlichiid trilobite—in 2001 by Ivantsov, it was later recombined under its current name in 2007 by the same author.
 The type species, A. fedonkini, is the only species known in this genus.
-It appears in the fossil record between 571-551Ma.
+It appears in the fossil record between 557-552 Ma.